ANDRYA005/Weather_RESTful_API/README.md

 ### Requests

+#### Arguments:

+1. city: The city that you would like the weather summary for.
+2. period: The period of time to be considered.

-The general form of the requests are as follows:
+Using these arguments, the general form of the requests are as follows:

 #### Running locally:
 ```